PSG Edge Out Lorient To Restore Ligue 1 Lead - UrduPoint

 The Parisians, who reverted to a five-man defence after playing four at the back in their previous four games, did not give the home team many chances in the first half.

-They levelled in the 53rd minute when Terem Moffi ran onto a pass from a Vincent Le Goff and thumped a shot inside the near post and into the roof of Gianluigi Donnaruma's goal.
+They levelled in the 53rd minute when Terem Moffi ran onto a pass from Vincent Le Goff and thumped a shot inside the near post and into the roof of Gianluigi Donnarumma's goal.

 PSG tightened their defence but struggled to move forward.

-From a pinpoint corner from Neymar, Pereira took advantage of a light marking to restore the lead to his team with a powerful 81st-minute header.
+From a pinpoint Neymar corner, Pereira took advantage of light marking to restore PSG's lead with a powerful 81st-minute header.

-"In the second half, we started to be disjointed," said Galtier.
-"We were punished by a very nice goal.
-But there was also a response.
-Our salvation came from the desire of the players to go for the victory."
-Neymar's assist was his ninth, second in the league to absent team-mate Messi.
+Neymar's assist was his ninth this term, second in the league to absent team-mate Messi.